What is internal mobility and why do you need it?

 Employees have the opportunity to work on part-time assignments to develop new skills and enhance cross-functional collaboration.
 Project and gig work can help companies respond rapidly to emerging needs by reallocating talent from across the organization.

 There are many different ways that leaders can harness internal mobility to help their organization unlock agility.
-Some internal mobility programs include:
+Five types of internal mobility programs include:

 Role-to-role mobility, also known as lateral mobility, describes a job change in which individuals move internally from one position to another with little change in their salary or level.
 Although employees aren’t moving vertically on the traditional career ladder, that doesn’t mean that role-to-role mobility isn’t beneficial.
 It allows workers to apply the skills they’ve acquired in their current role to other areas of the business, in turn, fueling more effective cross-functional collaboration and knowledge-sharing.